Virtual homology of limit groups and profinite rigidity of direct products: On the profinite rigidity of direct products of free and surface groups

 \section{On the profinite rigidity of direct products of free and surface groups}

 In this section we introduce the required tools to prove \Cref{productsintro}, which we restate in \Cref{products2}.
-Given a group $G$, we denote by $\hat G$, $G_{\hat S}$ and $G_{\hp}$ its profinite, prosoluble and pro-$p$ completion; respectively.
+Given a group $G$, we denote by $\hat G$ and $G_{\hp}$ its profinite and pro-$p$ completions respectively.
 As usual, we denote by $\b(G)$ its first $L^2$-Betti number.
-Let $\CC$ be the variety of either finite groups, of finite soluble groups, of finite nilpotent groups or of finite $p$-groups.
+Let $\CC$ be the variety of either finite groups, finite nilpotent groups or finite $p$-groups.
 Given a finitely generated group $ G$, we say that it is \emph{residually-$\CC$} if, for all $1\neq g\in G$, there exists $N\n G$ such that $g\notin N$ and $G/N \in \CC$.
 Following the terminology of \cite{Gru11}, given two residually-$\CC$ groups $G$ and $\Gamma$, we say that $G$ belongs to the \emph{$\CC$-genus} of $\Ga$ if they have the same collection of isomorphism types of finite quotients belonging to $\CC$.
 Equivalently, this is true if there is an abstract isomorphism $G_{\hat\CC}\cong \Ga_{\hat\CC}$ between their pro-$\CC$ completions \cite{Dix82}.

-It is clear that $b_1$ and $b_1^{\mathbb{F}_p}$ are invariants within any of these genera.
-Lubotzky proved in \cite[Proposition 1.4]{Lub14} that being residually soluble, residually nilpotent or residually-$p$ is not a profinite property; so these genera may differ in general.
-On the positive side, Jaikin-Zapirain proved in \cite[Theorem 1.1] {And212} that if $G$ is a group in the finite or soluble genus of a finitely generated free or surface group $S$, then it is residually-$p$ for all primes $p$ (and so $G$ is in the nilpotent and $p$-genus of $S$).
+Recall that $b_1$ and $b_1^{\mathbb{F}_p}$ are profinite and pro-$p$ invariants within any of these genera, which allows us to show that $L^2$-Betti numbers, or their pro-$p$ analogues (which we review below), are detected by the pro-$p$ completion.

 \begin{notation} Given an abstract group $G$, we denote its profinite completion (resp. pro-$p$ completion) by $\hat G$ (resp. $G_{\hp}$).
 Bold letters such as $\AA, \BB, \GG, \HH$ will denote profinite groups.
 In addition, we write $\HH\lc \GG$ or $\HH\lo \GG$ (resp. $\HH \nc \GG$ or $\HH \no \GG$) to indicate that the subgroup $\HH\leq \GG$ (resp. normal subgroup $\HH\n \GG$) is closed or open. \end{notation}